drdaemos/xc5-docs/en/what_is_new/developer_changes_5_3_2.md

 Event task progress widget and task processors were completely refactored to reduce the size of excess copy-pasted code. `EventTaskProgress` widget now has integrated progress message, cancel button, note and Bootstrap 3 progress bar styles.

-To adapt your progress page should should remove any code, related to message, buttons, and notes, and achieve the similar:
+To adapt your progress page, you should should remove any code related to message, buttons, notes, and achieve the similar:

 ```twig
 <div class="event-task-progress-page some-event-box some-event-progress">